jameshfisher/jameshfisher.com/_posts/2017-03-14-dont-tell-people-5-minutes.md

 ---
-title: "Don't say 'it will take five minutes'"
+title: Don't say 'it will take five minutes'
+tags:
+  - technical-writing
+  - communication
+  - product-management
+  - psychology
+  - estimates
+taggedAt: '2024-03-26'
 ---

 It's commonplace to emphasize that your product will let users achieve their goal in next to no time: